dkvz/dkvz-blog-2025/README.md

 A few things require configuration at the front HTTP server level:
 - 404 and generic errror page - Check that it works with static assets
 - Copy rss.xml to website root
+- Download or link sitemap.xml
+- Link the actual `wp-content` and `stuff`

+Procedure for generating on server:
+- Run `npx nuxi generate`
+- Move `.output/public` to the new static serving directory
+- Perform operations listed above

 ## TODO
 Just removing the items when done this time around.

+- Social icons in menu have no links and bluesky should replace twitter
+- Smooth scrolling is being weird when navigating client-side from a page already scrolled a good bit, then opening an article from there
 - When searching from index page, allow "back" to bring the regular index - Not sure how to do this
 - Components meant for client side only can be named using .client.vue, maybe I should do that?
 - In the menu, the background highlight on hover is invisible on the floating tags submenu